-NOTE: You cannot use hyphens or colons in the number.
-If your number includes an asterisk, pound, a hookflash (a quick hang up and release), or a pause, press oo once for an asterisk, twice for a pound, three times for a hookflash, or four times for a pause.
+NOTE: (You cannot use hyphens or colons in the number.)
+If your number includes an asterisk, pound, a hookflash (a quick hang up and release), or a pause, press $\infty$ once for an asterisk, twice for a pound, three times for a hookflash, or four times for a pause.
 (Each pause or hookflash counts as one digit.)
-You can enter more than one special character in a row by pressing FWD between the characters.

-• Press # to save the number.
+4. Press # to save the number.

-NOTE: To dial outside telephone numbers without first selecting an outgoing line, enter the Outgoing access code (default is 8) before the outside telephone number.
+NOTE: To dial outside telephone numbers without first selecting an outgoing line, enter the Outgoing Call access code (default is 8) before the outside telephone number.

-To erase a Station Speed-Dial name and/or number:
+To erase a number in a Speed-Dial location:

 - 1. With the handset in the cradle, dial 3 8 3. - 2.
-Dial the desired location code (0-9) or press the desired Station Speed-Dial button. - 3.
-Press MUTE repeatedly until the name is erased. - 4.
-Press # to continue. - 5.
-Press MUTE [] repeatedly until the number is erased. - 6.
-Press # to exit.
+Enter the speed-dial location (0-9) you want to erase or press the associated Station Speed-Dial button. - 3.
+EITHER, program a new number for the location code.
+OR, Press # to exit.